NorwichHackSpace/TheLionBot/README.md

 # TheLionBot

-The Lion: Norwich Hackspace's very own bot for Slack and Lion House automation.
+Norwich Hackspace's very own bot for Slack and automation of our Lion House premises.

 This bot is highly customized, and probably won't benifit other groups more than a how-to reference.